Children's Hospital is part of the UPMC family.

-Children’s Hospital’s Brain Care Institute is a leader in neurological research and has made major discoveries in understanding the genetic, molecular, cellular, and organizational bases for many of these conditions.
-Faculty members in the Brain Care Institute receive more than $1 million in federal corporate and foundation research funding each year to continue studying these disorders.
+Children’s Hospital’s Brain Care Institute is a leader in neurological research and has made major discoveries in understanding the genetic, molecular, cellular, and organizational bases for NF in children.

-Current research and clinical trials in the area of neurofibromatosis include:
+Current NF research and clinical trials in the area of neurofibromatosis include:

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.